schwingbat/nnote/README.md

 `nn` will launch YOUR favorite editor, any of which should work as long as it's openable by a terminal command.

+## Known Issues

+- using `nn new <filename>` with an existing `filename` will simply overwrite your previous note without warning.
+The next version will present a prompt asking the user whether they want to open the existing note or overwrite it.
+For now, use `nn list` first if you're not sure if you're using an existing filename.

 ## Install

 First, make sure you have a recent version of Node.js.
 I'm using `const`, `let` and arrow functions (`=>`) from ES6 in this module, so whichever version you use has to support those at least.
 I'm on 6.2.2 as of this writing.